 [after getting caught killing Nirvana with a electro shock machine] He raped and killed my daughter.Paul Kersey

 It’s not quite so premeditated on Winner’s part.
-There are white criminals in the movie too, most notably Kevyn Major Howard’s Stomper, and though racism surely wasn’t on the filmmaker’s agenda, these things have a life of their own when viewed through a sociopolitical lens.
+Death Wish II also features white criminals, most notably Kevyn Major Howard’s Stomper, and though racism surely wasn’t on the filmmaker’s agenda, these things have a life of their own when viewed through a sociopolitical lens.
 One scene, in particular, stands out in this regard, depicting a ghetto blaster not as an item of cultural expression, but as an antisocial scourge that needs eradicating, a fact punctuated when Lawrence Fishburne’s Cutter is shot in the face after attempting to shield himself with the offending device.
 Rap was the language of the inner cities during the early 1980s, a unique form of cultural expression that along with breakdancing gave purpose to the young and directionless of America’s poverty-stricken inner cities.
 Here it’s an ominous soundtrack for loutish nogoodniks accused of flushing traditional American values down the toilet.
 Talk about fearing what you don’t understand.

 Death Wish II is remorselessly insensitive, breathless in its amplifications of a society gone rotten.
 In no time at all a routine street robbery evolves into unrepentant and non-discriminatory violence, protracted scenes of rape shot with an almost voyeuristic relish.
 A distinctly manipulative scene sees Kersey’s doomed daughter flee her captors by flinging herself through a plate glass window.
 As a consequence she becomes impaled on a spike fence, an image that seems to carry certain religious connotations.
 Polls suggest that around 85 percent of Americans were Christians during the 1980s, so why not throw in a mock-Crucifixion to inflame things further?
 It’s this kind of overblown sequence that only serves to embellish the movie’s dubious message.